Back to Case Studies

 The Challenge

-Our client manages a fleet of 200+ vehicles delivering goods across Germany and Central Europe.
-Their operations ran on a patchwork of systems:
+This showcase project targets a mid-sized logistics company managing a fleet of 200+ vehicles delivering goods across Germany and Central Europe.
+Operations like these typically run on a patchwork of systems:

 • 12 different spreadsheets tracking routes, fuel costs, driver schedules, vehicle maintenance, customer SLAs, and delivery confirmations